Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-While the victory at Djerba was in a sense the peak of the Ottoman navy, for the next 10 years there was no power left to oppose it in the Mediterranean.
-Indeed; it took a certain amount of time for Spain, which had lost 600 skilled sailors and 2,400 harquebusiers, to recover.
-However; the Ottomans were not able to reinforce this superiority with additional gains.
-Because; although during this period, Turgut Reis destroyed the Naples-Sicily fleet in the Battle of Lipari in 1561 and captured the remaining ships of the Kingdom in the blockade of Naples, the Ottoman navy under the joint command of Piyale Pasha and Turgut Reis could not take Oran, which it besieged (for the second time) in 1563.
-In the same year, the Spanish fleet and troops under the command of Sancho Martínez de Leyva suffered a heavy defeat in front of the Ottoman base of Peñon de Velez on the northern coast of Morocco, which they besieged, but the following year the Spanish fleet (helped by a Catholic coalition with Portuguese and Italian forces), commanded by García Álvarez de Toledo y Osorio, managed to recapture the base that the Ottomans had evacuated (the mentioned lands are still part of Spain).
-Also in this period succeeded the Great Siege of Mazagan (1562) between Portuguese and Moroccan forces led by their prince Abdallah Mohammed, ending in a Portuguese crucial victory.
+While the victory at Djerba was, in a sense, the peak of the Ottoman Navy, for the next 10 years no power remained to oppose it in the Mediterranean.
+Spain, which had lost 600 skilled sailors and 2,400 harquebusiers (cavalry), required some time to recover.
+However, the Ottomans could not reinforce this superiority with additional gains.
+During this period, although Turgut Reis destroyed the Naples-Sicily fleet in the Battle of Lipari in 1561 and captured the remaining ships of the kingdom in the blockade of Naples, the Ottoman Navy—under the joint command of Piyale Pasha and Turgut Reis—could not take Oran, which it besieged (for the second time) in 1563.
+That same year, the Spanish fleet and troops under the command of Sancho Martínez de Leyva suffered a heavy defeat in front of the Ottoman base of Peñón de Vélez on the northern coast of Morocco, which they besieged.
+However, the following year, the Spanish fleet (aided by a Catholic coalition with Portuguese and Italian forces), commanded by García Álvarez de Toledo y Osorio, recaptured the base that the Ottomans had evacuated.
+(These lands are still part of Spain.)
+The Great Siege of Mazagan (1562) also took place during this period—between Portuguese and Moroccan forces led by their prince Abdallah Mohammed, which ended in a crucial Portuguese victory.